 Mortgage Broker – The beginning of the mortgage process

 The lender will usually take about 10-14 days to make a decision on whether to formally offer you a mortgage.
-If this is the case, a document called the ‘mortgage offer’ will be sent to your solicitor/conveyancer, and your mortgage broker.
-The mortgage brokers main work is essentially done – The mortgage process is complete, but the house buying process continues with the conveyancing process and the mortgage broker will continue to work on your behalf until completion.
+If this is the case, a document called the ‘mortgage offer’ will be sent to you, your solicitor/conveyancer, and your mortgage broker.

 Exchange Of Contracts